Zakhar-the-Robot/doc/src/content/docs/Systems/_index.md

 Zakhar consists of Units.
 Each Unit is a separate device with specific function.

 The Units are designed to communicate with each other though a CAN-bus network.
-Zakhar has its own simple protocol [ZakharCAN]({{< ref "docs/Communication Protocols/CANbus" >}}) built on top of bare CANbus.
+Zakhar has its own simple protocol [qCAN]({{< ref "docs/Communication Protocols/canbus" >}}) built on top of bare CANbus.

-Each Unit represents a ZakharCAN device with its unique DeviceID.
+Each Unit represents a qCAN device with its unique DeviceID.
 Since it is possible to have two DeviceID on a single Unit we will use a term Node.
-Node is an ZakharCAN-compatible CANbus device with a unique DeviceID.
+Node is an qCAN-compatible CANbus device with a unique DeviceID.

 Technically all Nodes can send and receive data and commands, but only one (Brain) is developed to perform as the Main Node.
 Other Nodes can be considered as Secondary ones.
 The Main Node differs of Secondary Nodes by possibility of command sending.
 Secondary Nodes can only receive commands and send data.